patrick-replogle/patrick-replogle/README.md

-Full stack web developer and recent Lambda School alumni from Portland, OR.
+Full stack web developer and Bloomtech Institute of Technology alumni from Portland, OR.
 I'm always eager to learn a new technology, or contribute to an interesting project.

 ⚡ Some technologies I use: